 Myself and find nothing.

-I go to the window and see the street with absolute sharpness.
+I go to the window and see the street with absolute clarity.

-I see the shops, I see the street-walks, I see the passing cars,
+I see the shops, I see the sidewalks, I see the passing cars,

 I see the clothed living beings who cross each other,